 A perfect example is at the beginning of chapter 6, which starts off with a radio broadcast about statistics about the infection spreading, which immediately cuts to the four main girls bathing together... with the very serious broadcast still playing over this.

-The Jack and the Beanstalk anime film does this from time to time, it starts out rather cheery and upbeat, once Jack gets to the beanstalk the mood changes after he meets Princess Margaret, after she sings a love song she introduces him to her "mother" a witch named Madame Hecuba who kidnaps children and feeds them to her ogre son Tulip, she has also taken over the kingdom of the clouds, murdered Margaret's parents, turned most of the servants into mice, and put Margaret under a hypnotic spell to which she will marry Tulip and inherit the castle.
+Jack to Mame no Ki (An anime adaptation of Jack and the Beanstalk) does this from time to time, it starts out rather cheery and upbeat, once Jack gets to the beanstalk the mood changes after he meets Princess Margaret, after she sings a love song she introduces him to her "mother" a witch named Madame Hecuba who kidnaps children and feeds them to her ogre son Tulip, she has also taken over the kingdom of the clouds, murdered Margaret's parents, turned most of the servants into mice, and put Margaret under a hypnotic spell to which she will marry Tulip and inherit the castle.

 The On the Next segments of Tiger & Bunny feature one of the titular duo cheerfully teasing the next episode while dropping in silly fandom nods, like how Kotetsu puts mayonnaise on everything and Barnaby saves his favourite food for last.
 Thus, there is a good amount of whiplash when we hear Barnaby saying, "Hi, I'm Barnaby - the member of Tiger & Bunny who always uses two tissues!" over shots of Kotetsu holding on to dear life in the ICU after being beaten into a coma during the episode proper.